 (?)
 Comparative Netomics - lessons from cross-disciplinary network comparison

 Throughout the history of science, advancements of biology were catalyzed by discoveries in other disciplines.
 For instance, the maturation of X-ray diffraction facilitated the discovery of the double helix, and later on the characterization of structures of thousands of different proteins.
-In the era of systems biology, attention ha shifted from individual molecular components to their interactions at a system level.
+In the era of systems biology, attention has shifted from individual molecular components to their interactions at a system level.
 New functional genomics assays, in particular ones based on high-throughput sequencing (*Seq) [1], enables biologists to probe thousands of ‘omes [2] – the comprehensive collections of constituents.
 One may wonder which discipline will contribute the most to biology in this new scientific paradigm [3].
-While the influx of ideas in the age of reductionism most originated from specific areas in physics or chemistry, to understand biology via a systems perspective, the new wave of catalysts come from areas of science that are far apart, as dias engineering, behavioral science, sociology, but centered on the concept of network [4].
+While the influx of ideas in the age of reductionism mostly originated from specific areas in physics or chemistry, to understand biology via a systems perspective, the new wave of catalysts come from areas of science that are far apart, as diverse as engineering, behavioral science, sociology, but are centered on the concept of network [4].